Quadratic relations between periods of connections

-We consider a locally free sheaf $V$ on $U$ endowed with a connection~$\nabla$ together with the associated $\cO_X(*\Div)$-module with connection $j_*V$ (one also finds the notation $j_+V$ in the literature) that we denote by $\cV$.
-It is thus a left module on the sheaf $\cD_X$ of algebraic differential operators on $X$, and thereby endowed with an action of meromorphic vector fields $\Theta_X(*\Div)$ with poles along $\Div$.
+We consider a locally free $\cO_U$-module $V$ endowed with a connection~$\nabla$ together with the associated $\cO_X(*\Div)$-module with connection $j_*V$ (one also finds the notation $j_+V$ in the literature) that we denote by $\cV$.
+It is thus a left module over the sheaf $\cD_X$ of algebraic differential operators on $X$, and thereby endowed with an action of meromorphic vector fields $\Theta_X(*\Div)$ with poles along $\Div$.

 On the other hand, let $(V^\vee,\nabla)$ be the dual bundle with connection and set $\cV^\vee=j_*V^\vee$.
 The dual $\cD_X$-module $\bD(\cV^\vee)$ is a holonomic $\cD_X$-module that we denote by $\cV(!\Div)$ (one also finds the notation $j_!V$ or $j_\dag V$ in the literature).
 There exists a natural morphism $\cV(!\Div)\to \cV$ whose kernel~$K$ and cokernel $C$ are supported on~$\Div$ and whose image is denoted by $\cV(!{*}\Div)$.